opencivicdata/ocd-division-ids/identifiers/country-us/README.md

 ## cd

-* At-large congressional districts (AK, DE, MT, ND, SD, VT, WY) have the district number 1
+* At-large congressional districts (AK, DE, MT, ND, SD, VT, WY) have at-large in their identifier instead of a number.

 ## sldl (State Legislature distict -- lower)